Guru

 day.

-Guru Ram Das builds the Golden Temple
+Guru Ram Das builds Golden Temple

 Just